 We Hold Exclusive Permits for the Best Polar Bear Viewing Areas

 Just two polar bear tour operators in Churchill have permits to access the full Churchill Wildlife Management Area where the best polar bear viewing occurs.
 Naturally, Nat Hab and our partner Great White Bear Tours hold one set of these coveted permits.
-Not only are we able to provide our guests the best wildlife-viewing experience, we travel in the best vehicles to accomplish it.
-Our custom-built Polar Rovers are designed to navigate the tundra and remote Hudson Bay shoreline to access the prime bear viewing and photography areas in comfort.
+Not only are we able to provide the best wildlife-viewing experience, we travel in the best vehicles to accomplish it.
+Ourcustom-built Polar Rovers are designed to navigate the tundra and Hudson Bay shoreline to access the prime bear viewing and photography areas in comfort.
 In contrast, some operators use school-bus-style vehicles that travel the paved and gravel road system to Halfway Point, which, as the name suggests, is just halfway to the best viewing areas.
-If you’re going to Churchill only once in your life, we encourage you to choose the superior experience.
+If you’re going to Churchill just once in your life, we encourage you to choose the superior experience.

 Our Polar Rovers are the Most Amazing Vehicles on the Planet! (or close, anyway)